 The media created will not simply be documentaries or public service announcements, like the myriad print and digital testimonials that have proven to hold little or no interest amongst targeted audiences.
 Diverse and indigenous communities will be engaged, enlisted, and employed, as collaborators in the development and creation of compelling digital content.
 These creations will take the form of video and audio primarily, utilizing some of the same innovative production values featured in high-end commercials, contemporary songs, music videos, and in social media memes.

 The above video was a collaborative effort on the part of…

-The Shedders are Lazerbeak AKA Aaron Mader, Paper Tiger AKA John Samels, Sims AKA Andrew Sims, and P.O.S.
-AKA Stefan Alexander.
+The Shedders AKA Lazerbeak AKA Aaron Mader, Paper Tiger AKA John Samels, Sims AKA Andrew Sims, and P.O.S.
+AKA Stefon Alexander.

 Written and Directed by Daniel Appleby

 Produced by Kerry Spolum-Damato and Randy Adamsick

 Camera work by Zack Priolli and Abby Thompson

 Edited by Abby Thompson